-Thus, Nikephoros' successor was his brother-in-law, Michael I Rangabe, who held the title of kouropalates, giving him a rank just below that of the emperor.
+Nikephoros' successor was his son-in-law, Michael I Rangabe, who held the title of kouropalates, giving him a rank just below that of the emperor.
 Michael I was the first emperor with a proper family name, an indication that aristocratic families were beginning to form as a result of the increased stability of the age.
-Michael campaigned with Nikephoros but managed to escape the disaster in Bulgaria, and his accession was accepted when he signed a statement, provided by the patriarch Nikephoros, that he would uphold orthodoxy (meaning Iconophile doctrine).
+Michael campaigned with his father-in-law but managed to escape the disaster in Bulgaria, and his accession was accepted when he signed a statement, provided by the patriarch Nikephoros, that he would uphold orthodoxy (meaning Iconophile doctrine).

 Michael's political policies were in marked contrast to those of Nikephoros I, and he made lavish donations to churches, monasteries, and charitable organizations.
-He immediately came to terms with the monks who had opposed Nikeophoros, recalled Theodore of Stoudios from exile, and condemned the "adultery" of Constantine VI (which remained a live issue).
+He immediately came to terms with the Zealot party, recalled Theodore of Stoudios from exile, and condemned the "adultery" of Constantine VI (which still remained a live issue).
 Michael's policy was also conciliatory toward the West, allowing direct communication with the papacy, and he planned to marry his son to a Frankish bride.
-Michael agreed to recognize Charlemagne's claim to the imperial title, and from this time onward the Byzantine emperors regularly took the title basileus Romaion ("emperor of the Romans") to distinguish themselves from the "lesser" emperors in the West; thus, in the Byzantine view, there was still only one empire, and the western rulers were simply tolerated as a matter of convenience or necessity.
-Retreating from the financial restraint of Nikephoros, Michael was lavish in his grants of money, especially to the clergy, and the state was in a financially difficult situation.
+Michael agreed to recognize Charlemagne's claim to the imperial title, and from this time onward the Byzantine emperors regularly took the title basileus Romaion (emperor of the Romans) to distinguish themselves from the "lesser" emperors in the West; thus, in the Byzantine view, there still was only one empire, and the western rulers were simply tolerated as a matter of convenience or necessity.
+Michael was lavish in his grants of money, especially to the clergy, and the state was in a financially difficult situation.
 In the Balkans Khan Krum was triumphant, and he met with virtually no resistance from any Byzantine army.

-Even the monastic chroniclers realized that Michael's position was untenable in the face of obvious military and financial weakness, and plots were hatched by those who wished to bring back Iconoclasm, including, yet once again, the unfortunate sons of Constantine V. When Michael tried to take the field against Krum in 813, one of his generals, Leo, strategos of the Anatolikon theme, deserted him and seized Constantinople.
-Michael was deposed and exiled, and Leo V the Armenian (813-20) was made emperor in his place.
+Even the monastic chroniclers realized that Michael's position was untenable in the face of obvious weakness, and plots were hatched by those who wished to bring back Iconoclasm, including the unfortunate sons of Constantine V. When Michael tried to take the field against Krum in 813, one of his generals, Leo, strategos of Anatolikon, deserted him and seized Constantinople.
+Michael was deposed and exiled, and Leo V, the Armenian (813-820) was made emperor in his place.